Dacentrurus: Discovery and species

-In 1887, John Whitaker Hulke named Omosaurus durobrivensis based on specimen NHMUK R1989 found at Tanholt, close to Eye, Cambridgeshire, the specific name being derived from Durobrivae.
+In 1887, John Whitaker Hulke named Omosaurus durobrivensis based on specimen NHMUK PV R 1989 found at Tanholt, close to Eye, Cambridgeshire, the specific name being derived from Durobrivae.
 (That specimen is sometimes mistakenly said to have been found at Fletton, Peterborough, Cambridgeshire, which is where Alfred Nicholson Leeds made most of his finds.)
 This in 1956 became the separate genus Lexovisaurus.

 In 1893, Harry Govier Seeley named Omosaurus phillipsii, based on a left femur of a young individual found at Slingsby, North Yorkshire, specimen YM 498, the epithet honouring the late John Phillips.
 Seeley suggested this may be the same taxon as Priodontognathus phillipsii Seeley 1869, which has led to the misunderstanding, due to its having the same specific name, that Priodontognathus was simply subsumed by him under Omosaurus.
 This interpretation however, is incorrect as both species have different holotypes.
 O. phillipsii has been considered a nomen dubium.
 "Omosaurus leedsi" is a nomen nudum used by Seeley on a label for CAMSM J.46874, a plate found in Cambridgeshire, the epithet honouring Alfred Nicholson Leeds.

 In 1910, Friedrich von Huene named Omosaurus vetustus, based on specimen OUM J.14000, a femur found in the west bank of Cherwell River, the epithet meaning "the ancient one".
 In 1911, Franz Nopcsa named Omosaurus lennieri, the epithet honouring Gustave Lennier, based on a partial skeleton in 1899 found in the Kimmeridgian Argiles d'Octeville near Cap de la Hève in Normandy, France.
 The specimen would be destroyed during an allied bombing of Le Havre in 1944.
 The species was by Peter Galton considered a junior synonym of Omosaurus armatus in 1991.